 - Big transitions may be happening at home (many 2 year olds are facing transitions like moving to a big kid bed, awaiting the birth of a new sibling, or potty training — and all of these transitions disrupt sleep)

-- Nighttime fears appear at this age (your imaginative 2 year old may suddenly feel afraid of the dark, or of monsters in the closet, and that can affect naps and bedtime)
+- Nighttime fears appear at this age (your imaginative 2 year old may suddenly feel afraid of the dark, or monsters in the closet, and that can affect naps and bedtime)

 For more details about this sleep regression, check out our post about the 2 Year Sleep Regression.